Ronan-L-OByrne/BrickBreak/README.md

 Course Code: DT228/2, Student Number: C15332036.

-The assignment was to use Processing to create a game using the skills we learned during the year sofar and preferably skills we learned in our own time, the game should meet all of the requirements laid out in the brief.
+The assignment was to use Processing to create a game using the skills we learned during the year so far and preferably skills we learned in our own time, the game should meet all of the requirements laid out in the brief.

 Link to video of the sketch running: